 If the MME/SGSN supports Monitoring, the MME/SGSN shall include the Supported-Services AVP with Supported-Monitoring-Events included in the ULR command. .

-If the MME and the UE support Attach without PDN connection (i.e. EMM-REGISTERED without PDN connection) and the PDN-Connection-Restricted flag is set in the received Subscription-Data-Flags AVP, the MME should reject an Attach request requesting to establish a PDN connection and any PDN connectivity request for this user; the MME should also tear down any existing PDN connection for this user.
+If the MME supports Attach without PDN connection (i.e. EMM-REGISTERED without PDN connection) and the PDN-Connection-Restricted flag is set in the received Subscription-Data-Flags AVP, the MME should accept an Attach request requesting to establish a PDN connection, but not establish a PDN connection.
+The MME should reject any standalone PDN connectivity request for this user; the MME should also tear down any existing PDN connection for this user.